Published on Jan 18, 2020 and last reviewed on Jan 20, 2023 - 5 min read

 In rare cases, the pressure on the sciatic nerve is relieved surgically.

 Transrectal massage, ultrasound treatment, and manual manipulation can also help.

-The medications prescribed are local injection of anesthetics, oral NSAIDs (nonsteroidal anti-inflammatory drugs), Opiates, muscle relaxants, Corticosteroids.
+The medications prescribed are local injections of anesthetics, oral NSAIDs (nonsteroidal anti-inflammatory drugs), Opiates, muscle relaxants, and Corticosteroids.

 To strengthen the piriformis muscles, physical therapy is focused more during this phase.